karelpelcak/Sit21_sys/README.md

 1. Start the backend server: `cd server/server && dotnet run`
 2. Start the frontend development server: `cd client && pnpm start`

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues for any improvements or features you'd like to see.

-## License

-This project is licensed under the [MIT License](LICENSE).